 With a huge demand for professional ecologists and conservation practitioners with applied Geographic Information Systems (GIS) skills, this course provides core knowledge of GIS to support conservation action and evaluate its biodiversity outcomes.

 This 1 year course is delivered by lecturers with extensive industry experience in using GIS across different parts of the conservation sector, both in the UK and internationally.
 Students will learn to access and use a range of data types including those from habitat surveys, species monitoring, UAVs and satellites.
+There’s the opportunity to progress and transfer credit from this postgraduate certificate to the MSc in Applied Ecology.
+Individual modules can also be taken as stand alone short courses.

 - Fundamentals of Conservation GIS: Gain a solid foundation in practical and theoretical knowledge for operating a GIS system.
 This includes how to create, map, edit, digitise, manipulate, present and interrogate conservation-related spatial data.